ajmpawlik/CV-Aleksandra-Pawlik/Aleksandra's resume.md

 [Education ](#education)

-I am an early career software developer seeking a new challenge on my path towards the full-stack engineering.
-I recently graduated from Makers Academy where I developed programming skills in JavaScript, Ruby, and Python.

-I am building on my experience in research for international development.
-I managed, designed and consulted on multiple evaluations of aid interventions - in Afghanistan and in the multi-country settings.
+As an early career software engineer at Alfa Financial Software, I use Java to build industry-leading asset finance software for banks and automotive producers.
+I graduated from programming bootcamp Makers Academy where I have developed skills in Ruby, Python, and JavaScript.
+I am building on my research experience for international development, in Afghanistan and in multi-country settings, where I have been designing and conducting evaluations of aid and humanitarian projects.
 I provided actionable and human-centered insights for the implementers and clients.
 I am qualitative and quantitative research methods savvy with a background in anthropology, media, and economics.

-I am passionate about learning new tools and technologies - currently working on hardware projects with the use of Arduino in C/C++ dialect.
+I am passionate about learning new tools and technologies: developing in Java or pusuing small hardware projects with the use of Arduino in C/C++ dialect or Rasberry Pi.

 </div>